 The following text by Amiri Baraka was written in the late 1970s, and was originally part of a larger study that remained unfinished, John Coltrane: Where Does Art Come From?
 It was subsequently released in a 1979 collection of Baraka’s articles and plays.
 Baraka composed this piece shortly after his turn to Marxism, specifically the anti-revisionist Marxism of the New Communist Movement in the US, in the mid-70s.
 Its continual references to the African-American national question (the Black Belt thesis) and the rising threat of monopoly capitalism surely will strike some as dated, but in many respects it constitutes a vital update of Baraka’s earlier writings on blues and jazz found in Blues People and Black Music, and points the way to a later edited collection, Digging.
-Baraka’s understanding of jazz, in line with Du Bois’s reading of sorrow songs in The Souls of Black Folk, views it as a musical form closely tied to the political struggles and social movement of the African-American people in the US, and can thus only be examined through the specificity of that historical experience.
+Baraka’s understanding of jazz, in line with Du Bois’s reading of sorrow songs in The Souls of Black Folk, views it as a musical form closely tied to the political struggles, social movement, and cultural life of African-American people in the US, and can thus only be examined through the specificity of that historical experience.
 John Coltrane, one of the great jazz visionaries of the 20th century, was right in the middle of the powerful historical forces and stylistic currents that shaped the development of bebop, a key revolution in the genre: the Great Migration, World War II, innovations in rhythm and blues, but also new modes of black radical politics.
 Coltrane’s early life, particularly his travails as a soldier and factory worker, thus becomes a lens for Baraka to ask a more general guiding question: namely, how does class struggle shape music?